-- (1) To ensure the credibility of consolidated financial reports, the "Standards for the Enforcement of Internal Controls over Financial Reporting" has been established for the purpose of maintaining and operating internal controls based on the Financial Instruments and Exchange Act. - (2) The scope of assessment is established every fiscal year in consideration of the impact on the financial reporting, significance in terms of management, and the like, for the purpose of improvement and enhancement based on the assessment made by an independent assessment team.
+- (1) To ensure the credibility of consolidated financial reports, the "Standards for the Enforcement of Internal Controls over Financial Reporting" have been established for the purpose of maintaining and operating internal controls based on the Financial Instruments and Exchange Act, and their effectiveness is assessed every fiscal year. - (2) For the assessment, the scope of assessment is established every fiscal year in consideration of the impact on the financial reporting, significance in terms of management, and the like, for the purpose of an independent assessment team performing an assessment and promoting improvements to internal controls.